Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![XSS](/assets/images/Coffe%20Shop/Coffe%20XSS%20example.png)

 Great, our first finding is this XSS vulnerability.
-The URL is also vulnerable to XSS attacks as it directly reflects what's in the URL
+The URL is also vulnerable to XSS attacks as it directly reflects text back to us

 ![XSS2](/assets/images/Coffe%20Shop/URL%20Reflected%20back%20at%20us.png)

-{% include tip.html content="Input sanitization & encoding user input can help prevent this types of attacks." %}

 This web application must store data in a database.
 Let's attempt to manipulate the URL with a simple [SQL](https://aws.amazon.com/what-is/sql/) injection statement